CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md

 ```
 az webapp config appsettings set -n $webappName -g $resourcegroupName --settings MONGODB_CONNECTION="mongodb://xxx.documents.azure.com:10255/contentdb?ssl=true&replicaSet=globaldb"
 ```
+> **Note**: If you exited the session in which you declared values for $webappName and $resourcegroupname , you need to declare that with their name.

 5. In the Azure Portal, navigate to the Web Application and open the Container Blade.
 In the Container blade, select the Docker Compose Tab.
 Select Private Registry under Image Source.